 So to help you get into your motherhood journey, I’ve put together some useful tips for your first six weeks.
 At the time of Liam being born, I wasn’t into google that much, so I really took everything in my stride, and figured it all out on my own or via a phone call to my precious mom, but had I known some of the things below, it would have made my journey a lot easier.
 It sure did help me when I became a mom for the second time though.

-How to get through your first 6 weeks as a new mother
+Dear first-time mom – How to get through your first 6 weeks

 1. First thing is, you CAN sleep when baby sleeps.